Atlantic City Expressway: Tolls

-The Atlantic City Expressway uses a barrier toll system, with mainline toll plazas and ramp tolls.
-As of January 1, 2025, all passenger vehicles currently must pay a $4.85 toll at the Egg Harbor Toll Plaza, which is located east of the Farley Service Plaza at milepost 17.5, and a $1.45 toll near Pleasantville.
-Both mainline toll plazas have Express E-ZPass lanes through the center of the plaza.
-Tolls are also collected at seven entrances and exits.
-A $1.45 toll for cars is charged at the eastbound exits and westbound entrances at exits 5, 28, and 33, the westbound exit and eastbound entrance at exit 12, and all ramps at exit 9; in addition, a $0.80 toll for cars is charged at the eastbound exits and westbound entrances at exits 38 and 41.
+The Atlantic City Expressway uses all-electronic tolling, with mainline toll plazas and ramp tolls.
+As of January 4, 2026, the Egg Harbor Toll Plaza charges $10 for toll by plate and $5 for E-ZPass for cars.
+At the Pleasantville toll plaza, eastbound exits and westbound entrances at exits 5, 28, and 33, the westbound exit and eastbound entrance at exit 12, and all ramps at exit 9, a toll of $2.98 is charged for toll by plate and $1.49 for E-ZPass.
+At the eastbound exits and westbound entrances at exits 38 and 41, the toll is $1.64 for toll by plate and $0.82 for E-ZPass.

 Every year since 2013, with the exception of 2020 and 2021, eastbound tolls are waived at the Egg Harbor Toll Plaza for one hour in the late afternoon on the Friday before Memorial Day to promote the unofficial beginning of the summer tourist season at the Jersey Shore.
 Chickie's & Pete's, a local sports bar chain, pays for the tolls collected during this hour.
 In October 2014, eastbound tolls were waived at the Egg Harbor and Pleasantville toll plazas on Tuesdays between noon and midnight to encourage midweek tourism to Atlantic City.